offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

 Purpose: Build a fully playable/simulated character from their digital DNA.

  - Character Name:
+ - Race:
- - Race / Origin:
+ - Origin:
+ - Archetype:
- - Archetype / Class:
+ - Class:
  - Weapons: (Mapped from "[@user]" skills)
  - Abilities: (Mapped from "[@user]" skills)
  - Appearance + Attire: (Mapped from their aesthetic)